 Establish the Chicagoland Solar Collaborative, an industry sector partnership to improve on-ramps for business and individuals seeking access to employment and entrepreneurship opportunities.
 Fill a recognized void in the solar ecosystem to convene align, and leverage diverse stakeholders.
 Provide business-advising services to entrepreneurs interested in accessing the solar installation marketplace.
 Address the need for trained solar panel installers in Cook County.

-- Number of workers trained, hired and retained - Percentage of workers who are Black, Latine or women - Percentage of workers hired to union jobs - Number of businesses connected to contractor accelerators
+- Number of workers trained, hired and retained - Percentage of workers hired to union jobs - Number of businesses connected to contractor accelerators

 Hire360, OAI, WBC, Network of Employer-Led Workforce Solutions (NEWS)